MichaelOultram/Security-Internship/puppetdocker/README.md

 - A puppet-base image is built which uses the phusion/baseimage to install puppet.

 - Each of the `puppetdocker::container` resources creates a build container from the puppet-base image.
-This container primarily runs the command `puppet agent --server puppet.local.vm --waitforcert 1 --test` to configure what the container should look like.
+This container primarily runs the command `puppet agent --waitforcert 1 --test` to configure what the container should look like.

 - An image is then made for each of the built containers with the same name as the hostname.
 This allows for a container to be reset to a known good state.